Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Experimental Evaluation

-It can be seen in~\tabref{tab:ground_align_overlap} that using the ground alignment approach, we doubled the overlap score between loop closures.
-This improvement in relative fitness, achieved without any fine point cloud registration, is very close to the ground truth relative fitness.
-Furthermore, we improve our recall rate regarding closures between \maps{}.
-Notably, in datasets with exaggerated non-planar motions, like the \backpack{} with approximately a~$-30\degrees$ to~$30\degrees$ variation in ground truth roll and pitch angles, we detect significantly more closures using the proposed ground alignment module.
-This is because, in the presence of non-planar motion of the \lidar{}, the \bev{} density images are consistent across revisits when the projection is on the physical \ground{} in the environment as against the local \xy{} in the \map{} frame.
+As seen in~\tabref{tab:5}, the ground alignment stage significantly reduces the overlap error between \maps{}.
+This improvement occurs without applying any local point cloud registration.
+This advantage becomes evident in datasets with strong non-planar motion, such as the \backpack{} setup, where roll and pitch angles vary approximately between~-30$\degrees$ to~30$\degrees$.
+In such cases, the proposed ground alignment module enables our system to detect substantially more loop closures.
+This is because the \bev{} density images remain consistent across revisits when we project them onto the actual \ground{} in the environment rather than onto the \xy{} of the \map{} frame.